Food, Drink & Hospitality Food, hospitality and tourism Wales

 3. Check third-party platforms show your correct rating

 If you sell food through Just Eat, Deliveroo, Uber Eats, or similar platforms, check that your listing shows your current rating.
-These platforms have their own obligations under the Act, but you should verify the information is correct and up to date.
+Keeping platform listings accurate helps you meet the duty to give customers correct rating information and protects your reputation.

 4. 4